chillingandcoding/DSC232R-Project/README.md

 regression model which outputs a predicted playtime.
 Then we will wrap all of these into a pipeline at the end and create a recommendation system by choosing the game with the highest projected playtime by the user.

-## Part 4 - Building the Second Model and the Recommendation Pipelein
+## Part 4 - Building the Second Model and the Recommendation Pipeline
 To be continued.